-Let's try this out by first swapping the 2.2 nF capacitor for a 1 uF one.
-(That's about 450 times bigger.)
-As you should be able to hear, the frequency is a lot lower - almost in the LFO range.
+Let's try this out by first swapping the 2.2 nF capacitor for a 100 nF one.
+(That's about 45 times bigger.)
+As you should be able to hear, the frequency is a lot lower.
 Next, let's swap the old capacitor back in and then switch our 100k drain resistor for a 1M.
 That's 10 times bigger - and so the pitch doesn't go down as much as before.
 So which route do we take - changing the capacitance or changing the resistance?
 To be honest, that's pretty much a non-choice, because changing the capacitor can only be done manually - by taking the old one out and installing a new one.
 And that's probably not the most fun way to make music.
-Which leaves us with only one true option: changing the resistance value.
-Here, we thankfully have way more options than just changing it by hand.
+Which leaves us with only one true option: changing it by hand.
 We could use a light dependent resistor, where the resistance value depends on the amount of light that shines onto it.
 We could use a thermistor, which is the same idea but reacting to temperature instead.